Gloria Macapagal Arroyo: 2011 hospital arrest

-Arroyo was arrested on November 18, 2011, after a Pasay court issued a warrant of arrest against her, following the filing of a complaint for electoral sabotage by the COMELEC.
-The arrest warrant was served at the St. Luke's Medical Center in Taguig where Arroyo had been confined.
-Days earlier, the Supreme Court had issued a resolution enjoining attempts by the Department of Justice to prevent her departure from the Philippines to seek medical treatment overseas.
+Arroyo was arrested on November 18, 2011, after the Pasay Regional Court Branch 112 issued a warrant of arrest against her, following the filing of a complaint for electoral sabotage by the COMELEC.
+The arrest warrant, signed by Judge Jesus Mupas was served at the St. Luke's Medical Center in Taguig where Arroyo had been confined.

+The case was later dismissed in 2018 by the same Pasay court due to the prosecution's failure to prove guilt beyond reasonable doubt.
+The dismissal, signed by Judge Mupas, cleared Arroyo of the electoral sabotage charges.

+Earlier, the Supreme Court had issued a resolution enjoining attempts by the Department of Justice to prevent her departure from the Philippines to seek medical treatment overseas.

 She was transferred to the Veterans Memorial Medical Center in Quezon City on December 9, 2011.
 Arroyo was released from hospital arrest on bail on July 25, 2012.

 On October 29, 2012, she refused to enter any plea on charges she misused $8.8 million in state lottery funds during her term in office.
 As of December 2013, she was still in custody at the Veterans Memorial Medical Center.
 On July 19, 2016, the Supreme Court dismissed the corruption charges and ordered her release from the hospital where she had been detained since 2011.

 2014 medical problems and reapplication for bail

-Arroyo was transported to St. Luke's Medical Center for tests and treatment and returned to confinement at the Veteran's Medical Center after medical incidents in May and June 2014.
+Arroyo was transported to St. Luke's Medical Center – Quezon City for tests and treatment and returned to confinement at the Veteran's Medical Center after medical incidents in May and June 2014.
 In June, after the second of these incidents, her attorneys renewed application for bail.
 In September, a third medical incident caused her to be again rushed to St. Luke's for treatment and returned to confinement at the Veteran's Medical Center.